MicrosoftDocs/Virtualization-Documentation/tlfs.md

 consists of two checks: the specified GPA is mapped and the GPA is marked *writable*.
 If either of these tests fails, the hypervisor attempts to generate a memory intercept message.
-If the validation succeeds, the hypervisor “locks” the output GPA for the duration of the operation.
+If the validation succeeds, the hypervisor “locks" the output GPA for the duration of the operation.
 Any attempt to remap or unmap this GPA will be deferred until after the hypercall is complete.